orionce/simple_accordion/README.md

 #### Call

-Add simple_accordion.js file before to close body tag
+Call the 'simple_accordion()' to initialize your accordion after 'simple_accordion.js' script.

 ```javascript
 simple_accordion();
 ```

-You can add some custom styling properties
+You can add some custom styling properties.

 ```javascript
 simple_accordion({